Code4Delphi/Code4D-Wizard/README.md

 ## ⚙️ Installation

-1 - Download Delphi AI Developer.
+1 - Download Code4D-Wizard.
 You can download the .zip file or clone the project on your PC.

 2 - In your Delphi, access the menu File > Open and select the file: Package/C4DWizard.dpk